simonmichael/hledger/hledger/hledger.m4.md

 <!-- [liquid assets]: https://en.wikipedia.org/wiki/Cash_and_cash_equivalents -->

-As a convenience, hledger will detect most of these types automatically from english account names.
+As a convenience, hledger will detect these types automatically from english account names.
-(All except Gain and UnrealisedGain.
-For more about them, see [Gain postings](#gain-postings).)
 But it's better to declare them explicitly by adding a `type:` [tag](#tags) in the account directives.
 The tag's value can be any of the types or one-letter abbreviations above.